Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Implementation

 We use the pre-compiled contract for performing a pairing check, in order to implement \sysname verification within a smart contract.
 The \ethereum code only implements elliptic curve addition and scalar multiplication on $\mathbb{G}_1$, whereas \sysname requires operations on $\mathbb{G}_2$ to verify credentials.
 Therefore, we implement elliptic curve addition and scalar multiplication on $\mathbb{G}_2$ as an \ethereum smart contract library written in Solidity that we also release open source\footnote{\url{https://github.com/musalbas/solidity-BN256G2}}.
 This is a practical solution for many \sysname applications, as verifying credentials with one revealed attribute only requires one addition and one scalar multiplication.
 It would not be practical however to verify credentials with attributes that will not be revealed---this requires three $\mathbb{G}_2$ multiplications using our elliptic curve implementation, which would exceed the current \ethereum block gas limit (8M as of February 2018).

 We can however use the \ethereum contract to design a federated peg for side chains, or a coin tumbler as an \ethereum smart contract, based on credentials that reveal one attribute.
 We go on to describe and implement this tumbler using the \sysname \chainspace library in \Cref{tumbler}, however the design for the \ethereum version differs slightly to avoid the use of attributes that will not be revealed, which we describe in Appendix~\ref{eth-tumbler}.
 The library shares the same functions as the \chainspace library described in \Cref{smart_contract_library}, except for \algorithm{Request} and \algorithm{Issue} which are computed off the blockchain to save gas costs.
 As \algorithm{Request} and \algorithm{Issue} functions simply act as a communication channel between users and authorities, users can directly communicate with authorities off the \blockchain to request tokens.
 This saves significant gas costs that would be incurred by storing these functions on the \blockchain.
+The \algorithm{Verify} function simply verifies tokens against \sysname instances created by the \algorithm{Create} function.